MPCP Ecosystem

 checkRevocation - Schemas and canonical JSON hashing

-mpcp-reference is a low-level library — it requires protocol knowledge to use directly.
-The wallet and merchant SDKs are opinionated layers on top of it for specific deployment contexts.
+mpcp-reference is a low-level library — it requires protocol knowledge to use directly. mpcp-gateway-client provides a high-level agent-facing API on top of the gateway, which in turn uses mpcp-reference server-side.

 mpcp-policy-authority — the Policy Authority service